rdiess/LAMP/lampArticle.md

 </p>

 <br/>
-When the agent runs, it will look for a conf.yaml file, and begin pulling metrics from Apache when it finds it.
+When the agent runs, it will look for your conf.yaml file, and begin pulling metrics from Apache when it finds it.

 <p>